 - Pricing strategy: we aim to make a reasonable profit, but remain competitive.
 We find our clients are happiest working on a fixed price, largely fixed scope basis, with a small contingency.

 - Choosing and working with clients: we won’t take on clients with whom we would be ashamed to be associated

 - Banking & investments: we file the financial and corporate documentation required with HMRC and Companies House promptly and transparently.
 See our Tax and Financial Disclosures page for more detail, including copies of our annual accounts and Corporation Tax returns.

 - Financial goals: we aim to build a business which can sustainably support flexible, middle-class lifestyles for directors and employees, so we favour self-financing steady growth over rapid investment-backed expansion.

 - Tax: we pay the normal UK corporate and personal taxes our firm is liable for.
 Where we can, we aim to minimise our tax exposure to keep prices lower, but won’t use convoluted means to avoid tax.

-Helpful Technology is a limited company with a single Director, for now.
+Helpful Technology is a limited company with one private owner and two Directors, currently.
 We use the corporate ‘we’ because these are corporate values, not just personal ones.